Want your customers to be able to select from different products and quantities in a shopping basket?

 3. Add a follow-up Number question asking the user to confirm the quantity.
 You can use Recall Information to show the answer to question 1 and to display the chosen destination in the question:

-4. Now go back to the Logic panel, select Branching and calculations under Advanced, and set up your calculations up to multiply the price variable by the answer to this question:
+4. Now go back to the Logic panel, select Branching and calculations under Simple, and set up your calculations up to multiply the price variable by the answer to this question:

 5. Add a Payment question, and make sure you set the Price to 0 (zero):

 And that’s it!
-Here’s what the final typeform should look like in the Create panel:
+Here’s what the final typeform looks like with a nice theme from the Design panel: